Core Program Statement of Interest Process Overview

 For all SOI submissions, the district needs to provide:

-- Vote of the municipal governing body (i.e. City Council/Board of Aldermen/Board of Selectmen/equivalent governing body) authorizing the Superintendent of Schools to submit the SOI.
+• Vote of the municipal governing body (i.e. City Council/Board of Aldermen/Board of Selectmen/equivalent governing body) authorizing the Superintendent of Schools to submit the SOI (meeting minutes are NOT required).

-- If applicable, districts are expected to submit material specific to certain Statutory Priorities selected by the district in hard copy format via US mail:
+• If applicable, districts are required to provide material specific to certain Statutory Priorities selected by the district, which must be uploaded in the SOI system in order to submit an SOI:

-- If the district selects Statutory Priority 3, the district must submit a summary of the accreditation report(s) focusing on the deficiencies as stated in the SOI.
+• If the district selects Statutory Priority 3, an electronic summary of the accreditation report(s) focusing on the deficiencies as stated in the SOI must be uploaded in the SOI system in order to submit an SOI.
+Hard copies will no longer be accepted.

-The supplemental materials noted above must be post-marked on or before the submission deadline.
-The district and the MSBA should discuss in advance of the filing date any extenuating circumstances or requests for exceptions to receipt of the hard copy material.
+The supplemental materials noted above must be uploaded in the SOI system as part of the SOI submission, on or before the submission deadline.
+The district and the MSBA should discuss in advance of the filing date any extenuating circumstances or requests for exceptions to receipt of the material.

 2. Review each SOI submission and accompanying documents for content:

 Due to the volume of SOIs submitted for the Core Program, the MSBA requests that each district identifies a Priority SOI for consideration when filing more than one in a given year.
 This enables the district and the MSBA to focus financial and staff resources on completing a project and ensures an opportunity for a grant for as many districts as possible.
-Additionally, this narrows down the cohort of potential projects if districts have submitted multiple schools within the district for consideration.

-- Section 8 of the MSBA's statute.
+• Section 8 of the MSBA's statute.

 Consideration of these factors produces a smaller subset of the Priority SOIs that appear to be more urgent and needy than the other SOIs submitted that year.
 With this assessment, a group of SOIs are identified for further consideration.
 This further review may or may not require a senior study visit.
 If the MSBA is familiar with the school facility identified in the SOI or if the facility has already received a senior study visit within the previous two or three years, a senior study visit may not be needed for the SOI.
 The MSBA may choose to re-visit a school within this two or three-year window if the SOI contains new information since the last visit.